Comcast/ActorServiceRegistry/README.md

 Design considerations
 ----------
 </a>
 Microservices in an Akka Cluster are implemented as actors running in specific cluster nodes.
-The protocols to these microservice are not typical web service json payloads over http but are Akka-remoted serialized messages in the traditional Akka way.
+The protocols to these microservice are not web service json payloads over http but are Akka-remoted serialized messages in the traditional Akka way.

-Traditional service discovery mechanims such as Etcd and Consul are suitable for web services - not actor references.
+Traditional service discovery mechanisms such as Etcd and Consul are suitable for web services - not actor references.

 Service discovery mechanisms typically rely on clients polling for dependent service availability.
 Actors enable a "call-back" interaction style that is asynchronous and dynamic.
 We chose to leverage this capability in the Akka Service Registry.